 - 99designs: Hold a contest, and multiple graphic designers will submit letterhead designs so you can choose the one that best suits your brand, or explore examples on the platform to find a designer you want to work with.

 For more ideas, check out our comprehensive list of the best logo design sites for businesses.
 Many have free tools for designing not only your logo, but your stationery and other marketing materials as well.

 How do I create my own business letterhead?

-Creating your own business letterhead can be done by creating or modifying a simple template on Microsoft Word.
-But for a higher-quality design, use graphic design software such as Canva instead, or premade templates from sites like Vistaprint and Moo.
-Alternatively, you can hire a professional through Fiverr for as little as $5 and get the custom letterhead design your business deserves.
+Creating corporate letterhead yourself can be done easily by modifying a Microsoft Word template, or in Google Docs by clicking the template gallery at the top right of an open page.
+But for a more professional look, use graphic design software such as Canva, or premade templates from sites like VistaPrint.
+Alternatively, you can hire a professional through Fiverr for as little as $5 and get a unique, custom design to showcase your brand.

-Aside from your branding, remember to place any pertinent information your clients need to know on your letterhead.
-This includes your address, phone number, fax number, office hours, email address, and website URL.
-Finally, ensure that you leave enough space in the center of your paper for your letter’s content to be printed out.
+Aside from your branding, your letterhead should include the information clients and prospects generally need to know.
+This includes your address, phone number, fax number, office hours, email address, and the URL of your small business website.
+You can get creative with placing all the details, but be sure you leave enough space on the page for your message to be added.

 Many businesses print their letterhead on demand, limiting their costs to any design fees incurred plus the cost of printing (e.g., paper and ink costs).
 The cost for pre-printed letterhead starts under 80 cents per sheet with VistaPrint, and the cost per sheet goes down with higher quantities.
 However, it could be $2 per page and up with luxe printers like MOO, depending on the paper stock, finishes, and extras you might want, like embossing or foil.